 Summary

-Zach’s practice focuses on privacy and data security.
-Specifically, Zach assists clients in the areas of privacy compliance, data governance, and guidance in the aftermath of an information security incident, including data breach.
-Zach has experience advising clients with respect to FTC investigations, federal privacy regulations (such as HIPAA, FCRA, TCPA and GLBA), state laws governing personally identifiable information (e.g., CCPA/CPRA), foreign privacy regulations (e.g., PIPEDA and GDPR), artificial intelligence, and government contracting security requirements (e.g., NIST 800-171 and CMMC 2.0).
+Zach’s practice focuses on privacy, data security and artificial intelligence (“AI”) counseling.
+Specifically, Zach assists clients in the areas of privacy compliance, data governance, and guidance in the aftermath of an information security incident.
+He regularly advises organizations on the responsible development, deployment, and governance of artificial intelligence systems, including compliance with emerging state, federal, and international AI regulations.
+In addition, he counsels technology providers on the regulatory, security, and governance considerations associated with FinTech innovations, including blockchain, digital assets, and AI-driven financial tools.
+Zach has experience advising clients with respect to FTC investigations, federal privacy regulations (such as HIPAA, FCRA, TCPA, and GLBA), state consumer privacy laws (e.g., CCPA/CPRA), foreign privacy regulations (e.g., PIPEDA and GDPR), AI and automated decision-making frameworks, and government contracting security requirements (e.g., NIST 800-171 and CMMC 2.0).
 For his clients, he also provides regulatory analysis, risk management, policy development, training, and audits.
-Zach speaks and writes regularly on cutting-edge data privacy and cybersecurity issues and is a Certified Information Privacy Professional in the fields of United States and European Union laws and regulations.
-Zach also holds the Certified Information Privacy Manager (CIPM) accreditation from the International Association of Privacy Professionals.
+Zach speaks and writes regularly on cutting-edge data and AI governance issues, and is a Certified Information Privacy Professional in the fields of United States and European Union laws and regulations.
+Zach also holds the Certified Information Privacy Manager (CIPM) accreditation from the International Association of Privacy Professionals (IAPP).
+In 2025, Zach became a globally certified Artificial Intelligence Governance Professional (AIGP) through the IAPP, reflecting his leadership in AI ethics, risk management, and legal compliance.

-The Dayton Business Journal named Zach a member of the 2018 Forty Under 40 class of emerging leaders and the Dayton Bar Association recognized him as a 2018 Rising Star of the Bar.
+The Dayton Business Journal named Zach a member of the 2018 Forty Under 40 class of emerging leaders, and the Dayton Bar Association recognized him as a 2018 Rising Star of the Bar.
 He is an adjunct professor of cybersecurity law at Indiana University Maurer School of Law and Wright State University, where he earned the 2017 Excellence in Teaching Award for Adjunct Faculty.
-He is active in several legal and community organizations and serves as Emeritus Legal Advisor for the Centerville High School Mock Trial Team.
-In 2018, Zach was inducted in the Centerville Education Foundation’s Hall of Fame for his ten years of service to the Centerville community.
+In 2018, Zach was inducted in the Centerville Education Foundation’s Hall of Fame for his ten years of service to the Centerville community as a volunteer high school mock trial coach.
 In 2021, Zach graduated the Dayton Area Chamber of Commerce Leadership Dayton program – the fourth oldest continuously operating community leadership program in the U.S.

 Zach earned his J.D., magna cum laude, from the Indiana University Maurer School of Law, where he served as managing editor of the Indiana Law Journal and as Executive Problem Co-Author of the Sherman Minton Moot Court Board.